acmalone/Hello-World/README.md

 # Hello-World
-This is my tutorial to github.
+This is my first Java program and commit to Github.
-Please contribute to my OpenSource project.